RAF Northolt: Post-war civil and military use

 During 1952 a total of 50,000 air movements were recorded, making the airfield the busiest in Europe.
 By then the only scheduled airlines were BEA and Aer Lingus.
 The RAF maintained a presence throughout its use by civil airlines, making it the longest continuously used airfield in the history of the Royal Air Force.
 En route from Northolt to Dublin, on 10 January 1952, a civil Douglas C-47 Skytrain operated by Aer Lingus and named "St. Kevin" flew into an area of extreme turbulence caused by a mountain wave generated by Snowdon.
 As a result, the plane crashed into a peat bog near Llyn Gwynant in Snowdonia, killing all 20 passengers and three crew in the company's first fatal accident.

 Civil flights ceased when the central area at Heathrow opened in 1954 with Northolt reverting to sole military use in May that year.
 Northolt's operations became constrained by its proximity to the new much larger civil airport at Heathrow.
 No. 1 Aeronautical Information Documents Unit (AIDU) moved to the station in 1956 from the neighbouring RAF West Ruislip station.
 The unit had been established in 1953 to provide information on airfields, communications and navigational aids for the benefit of aircraft safety.
 AIDU was originally under the command of RAF Transport Command but this was moved to Home Command in March 1957.

 On 1 June 1960, an Avro Anson aircraft suffered engine failure soon after take-off from Northolt and crash-landed on top of the nearby Express Dairies plant in South Ruislip.
 There were no fatalities.
-Later that year, on 25 October, a Pan Am Boeing 707, heading for Heathrow, mistakenly landed at Northolt with forty-one passengers on board.
+Later that year, on 25 October, a Boeing 707 from Pan Am heading for Heathrow mistakenly landed at Northolt with forty-one passengers on board.
 A Lufthansa Boeing 707 also attempted to land at the station on 28 April 1964 but was dissuaded by a red signal flare fired by personnel from Air Traffic Control.
 In the days before navigational aids such as instrument landing systems (ILS) and the global positioning system (GPS) were available, the letters NO (for Northolt) and LH (for Heathrow) were painted on two gasometers on the approach to each airfield, one at Southall for the approach to Heathrow's diagonal runway (coded 23L) and one at South Harrow for the approach to Northolt's runway (then coded 26), in an effort to prevent a recurrence of such errors.
 By the 1980s movements of privately owned aircraft, mainly corporate jets, outnumbered military aircraft.
 Civil flights were limited to 28 per day, with a maximum of 7,000 a year.
 This limit remained in force in 2008.